I've decided to set up a Q&A section for often asked questions. There will be some answers about my books and about publishing in general.

 Q. Do you speak at public events/ schools/ conventions?

 A. This is something that depends on the situation and timing.
-If you would like to speak to me about a public appearance or signing, please email my publicist KP Simmon at kpsimmon(at)gmail.
+If you would like to speak to me about a public appearance or signing, please email my publicist KP Simmon at kpsimmon(at)gmail or Jessie Edwards at HarperCollins/Avon.

 Q. How do you publish a book?